rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 Node has voted:         no
 ```
 ::: tip NOTE
 The state of this sample proposal is `Pending`.
-This indicates that the proposal can be challenged, before moving onto `Active (Phase 1)`
+This indicates that the proposal can be challenged, before moving onto `Active (Phase 1)`.
+No voting can take place during the `Pending` state.
 :::

 ::::::